China’s Furniture Market

 Traditional furniture enterprises mainly market their products in three ways: first, consignment through distributors in various places; second, renting premises in various places and selling the products themselves; third, displaying and selling products through large furniture malls or furniture marts.
 Meanwhile, some specialised stores and chain stores with financial clout have emerged.
 As the internet develops rapidly and e-commerce grows in leaps and bounds, online shopping is becoming an increasingly popular sales channel.
 According to the HKTDC’s consumer survey, large home centres are the major channel through which consumers obtain information on furniture products.

 In recent years, furniture hypermarkets have been developing rapidly.
+Their business scope has also extended to cover areas like interior design and decoration, renovation and on-site testing and repair, providing one-stop service to consumers.
 Many of these hypermarkets have developed in various places across China as single-brand chain operations.
 There are also hypermarket clusters, i.e. a high concentration of different types of furniture hypermarkets within the same region, as well as general merchandise stores, which not only sell furniture but also other household supplies and even building materials.
 Where product mix is concerned, many chain hypermarkets are also general merchandise stores.
-Red Star Macalline is currently the leading mainland home mart operator.

 The focus of different sales channels varies.
 For instance, large furniture marts mainly offer home furniture but also sell office furniture.
 Specialised stores generally sell their own brand, with the majority of these stores being larger domestic production enterprises and famous foreign brands, such as IKEA from Sweden, the first foreign brand to set up specialised stores on the mainland.
 This sales format is often adopted by foreign furniture companies.